Wraparound (film and television media): Interstitial programming

 In broadcast theory, wraparound can also refer to interstitial; the “bits in between” programs (promos, trailers, idents, etc.), that are not diegetic story frames inside a program.

 A wraparound can be brief non-narrative hosted or thematic interstitials that surround or bridge longer programming blocks.
 An example would be The Twilight Zone series creator Rod Serling’s on-camera introductions and closing narrations that bookend each episode, or sports and news outlets use wraparounds for studio shows that bookend live events.
 Short hosted bridges are also used to repackage films for alternate formats like cable and pay-per-view, with new content recorded by a host to introduce or contextualize the features.
 Wraparounds can additionally describe discussion blocks around a film or special.

+Broadcasts of the National Football League in the United Kingdom have often featured additional studio analysis segments due to differences in commercial time between British and American television; in 2025, 5 introduced an entertainment-oriented pre-game and interstitial show known as NFL Big Game Night as part of its broadcasts, which have featured game show segments during portions of the game.